 Duration and Renewals

-International trademarks are valid for 10 years following the date of International registration.
+International trademarks are valid for 10 years following the date of registration.
 Renewals are possible for subsequent 10-year periods.

 Assignment of International trademarks is permitted only to natural or legal persons entitled to apply for an International trademark.